ADAPT: An Autonomous Forklift for Construction Site Operation: Conclusion and Outlook

 A detailed evaluation compared the autono\-mous forklift’s performance to that of an expert human operator with over 20 years of experience.
 The analysis provided insights into performance, robustness, and the nature and frequency of required human interventions.
 These findings highlight the system’s potential to improve efficiency and safety in material handling for construction sites, addressing labor shortages and reducing operational risks.

 Future improvements will focus on motion planning in dynamic environments to enhance safety while increasing operational efficiency by reducing the number of manual interventions.
 Additionally, the incorporation of semantic information into the environment mapping approach will complement the existing geometric model, allowing the forklift to prioritize stable surfaces such as concrete roads over more challenging terrains like gravel or soil.
 Further efforts will be directed toward increasing robustness when navigating through challenging terrain and extreme weather conditions.
+Research on generalizing the system to different pallet types is ongoing and will support adaptation to a wider range of industrial environments.
 Recurring hardware updates, particularly those involving processing components, will allow replacing existing hardware with more compact, resource-efficient alternatives or utilizing higher-performance components to improve overall timing-related performance.
-By addressing these aspects, the system can continue to evolve toward a fully integrated, intelligent solution for autonomous material handling in demanding construction environments.
+Collectively, these improvements will advance the system toward a fully integrated, intelligent solution for autonomous material handling, adaptable to a range of industrial settings, such as demanding construction environments and intralogistic yards.